aalanz51/BookSearch/README.md

 # Installation

 This is a Google book search built with GraphQL and Apollo server.
-It utilizes the following:
+It utilizes the following so please make sure to run and npm i and then npm run develop to start:

 * Express.js
 * GraphQL